Northern Ireland dare to dream before nightmare finish in Rotterdam

 Josh Magennis’s 75th-minute header had Northern Ireland dreaming of a victory which would have ranked among their greatest results, but it all fell apart late on.

-Memphis Depay levelled for the Dutch just five minutes after they fell behind, and then scored his second of the night in the fourth minute of stoppage time after setting up Luuk de Jong for the second.
+Memphis Depay levelled for the Dutch just five minutes after they fell behind, and then scored his second of the night in the fourth minute of stoppage time after Luuk de Jong scored the second.

 It was brutally cruel on Northern Ireland, who had battled bravely for 90 minutes and looked like they would be rewarded with a point which kept them firmly in the conversation to reach next summer’s finals.